 This paper looks at modern politics in the context of the international economy.
-It considers the political opportunities and the political constraints that participation in different kinds of international economies create in different circumstances.
-It tries to put today's debates about the nature of the international economy and its implications for modern politics in a historical context.
-The paper develops an historical understanding of arguments about economic life, government decisions in response to international economic issues, and the political reactions to those decisions.
-It uses this understanding to illuminate different aspects of the domestic and international politics of a wide range of modern nation-states today.
+It considers the political opportunities and the political constraints that participation in different kinds of international economies create under changing geopolitical and energy conditions.
+It puts today's debates about the nature of the international economy and its implications for modern politics in a historical context.
+The paper develops an historical understanding of arguments about economic life and its relationship to geopolitics, government decisions in response to international economic issues, and the political reactions to those decisions.
+It uses this understanding to illuminate different aspects of the domestic and international politics of a wide range of modern nation-states today in a world going through a transformative energy transition.

-- Barry Eichengreen, Globalizing capital: a history of the international monetary system (Princeton: Princeton University Press, 1998). - Jeffry A. Frieden, The fall and rise of global capitalism (New York: W.W.
-Norton, 2006). - Schwartz, H. M., States versus markets: the emergence of a global economy.
+- Helen Thompson, Disorder: Hard times in the 21st century (Oxford: Oxford University Press, 2022). - Jeffry A. Frieden, The fall and rise of global capitalism (New York: W.W.
+Norton, 2006). - H. M Schwartz, States versus markets: the emergence of a global economy.
 (Basingstoke: Palgrave, 2009).